hamza-mahjoub/flask-kerberos-module/README.md

 ```
 > type `q` to exit.

-5.3 Add a test user and create a correspending principal:
+5.3 Add a test user and create a correspending principal by running:
 ```bash
 useradd -m -s /bin/bash testUser kadmin